Rose Kennedy: Marriage and family life

-Children
+According to one of her servants, Frank Saunders, she was self-centered, stingy, prudish, and often spiteful.

-Later years
+Later years and death

-After her son John was elected president in 1960, Rose "became a sort of quiet celebrity" and appeared on the International Best Dressed List.
-Most of her social activities consisted of involvement in charities and women's groups.
-Rose also took brisk ocean swims outside her Cape Cod house.
+Rose campaigned for her sons, John, Robert, and Edward, from 1946 to 1976 in their political races for the United States House of Representatives, the United States Senate, and the presidency.
+In addition to being asked to attend and speak at events, she was increasingly asked to give interviews for television and books, and to write articles about her life, her family, or her faith.
+Pierre Salinger once noted that Rose made prospective voters feel more important by preparing her remarks carefully and addressing them on intimate terms.
+Following John's election for president in 1960, Rose "became a sort of quiet celebrity" and appeared on the International Best Dressed List.

-After suffering a stroke in 1984, she used a wheelchair for the remaining eleven years of her life.
-She maintained her residence at the Kennedy Compound in Hyannis Port, Massachusetts and was cared for by private nurses and staff.
+After suffering a stroke in 1984, she used a wheelchair for the remaining 11 years of her life.
+Kennedy maintained her residence at the Kennedy Compound in Hyannis Port and was cared for by private nurses and staff.
 She turned 100 years old on July 22, 1990.

-Death

-On January 22, 1995, Kennedy died from complications from pneumonia at age 104 at the Kennedy family compound in Hyannis Port.
-She was survived by five of her nine children as well as many grandchildren and great-grandchildren.
-She was interred with her husband at Holyhood Cemetery in Brookline, Massachusetts.
+Kennedy died from complications from pneumonia in Hyannis Port on January 22, 1995, aged 104.

 Legacy

 In 1951, Pope Pius XII granted Kennedy the title of countess in recognition of her "exemplary motherhood and many charitable works."
 In 1992, when she turned 102, the intersection of Welles Avenue and Harley Street in Boston was proclaimed "Rose Fitzgerald Kennedy Square".
-The plaque was dedicated by her son, Senator Edward M. Kennedy.
-Also, the Rose Kennedy Greenway in Boston, Massachusetts – the park that was created when the city's Central Artery was sunk below ground level in the "Big Dig" – was named after her on July 26, 2004.
+The plaque was dedicated by her son, Senator Ted Kennedy.
+Also, the Rose Kennedy Greenway in Boston – the park that was created when the city's Central Artery was sunk below ground level in the "Big Dig" – was named after her on July 26, 2004.
 Well known for her philanthropic efforts and for leading the Grandparents' Parade at age 90 at the Special Olympics, Kennedy's life and work are documented in the Oscar-nominated short documentary Rose Kennedy: A Life to Remember.
 She was a lifelong autograph collector.

 The Rose Fitzgerald Kennedy Bridge in Ireland is named after her.
-As of its 2020 opening it is the longest bridge in Ireland.
+As of its 2020 opening, it is the longest bridge in Ireland.